ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/avl-tree/lessons/005_search.md

 Searching in an AVL tree is identical to searching in a regular binary search tree.
 The self-balancing property of AVL trees ensures that the search operation is always efficient, with a guaranteed time complexity of O(log n).

+## The Dictionary Analogy 📚

+Searching in an AVL tree is like finding a word in a dictionary using a divide-and-conquer approach:

+1. Open the dictionary roughly in the middle
+2. Is your word before or after this page?
+   - If before, look in the first half
+   - If after, look in the second half
+3. Repeat until you find your word

+This binary search approach is extremely efficient.
+For a dictionary with 1,000,000 words, you'll find any word in at most 20 steps!

 ## The Search Process 🕵️

 The search process in an AVL tree is straightforward: